 Not Wiesel at age 16 in 1945

 You can see for yourself from these two high-quality photographs supplied to me by a helpful reader that the face on the left is not Wiesel.
 A close inspection of the prisoners in the bunks in the famous photograph reveals that the eyebrows on many (including the one on the left above) were emphasized with a dark crayon/pencil … in other words, photo-shopped.
-On the right, what is claimed to be Elie Wiesel in 1944 at the age of 15.
+On the right is what is claimed to be Elie Wiesel in 1944 at the age of 15.

 The inmate on the left definitely has an aquiline nose and full, even sensual, lips.
 In this close-up, the receding hairline is visible on the recently shaved head.
-On the right, the real 15-year-old Elie Wiesel exhibits a normal youthful hairline, a flatter nose and thinner lips.
-He also has a higher forehead than the more roundish-headed inmate.
+On the right, the real 15-year-old Elie Wiesel exhibits a normal youthful hairline, a bigger and longer nose and thinner lips.
+He also has a higher forehead and longer face than the more roundish-headed inmate.
 The eyes of the man on the left are not as deep-set under the eyebrows.
 His somewhat surprised, curious expression is not typical of Wiesel, whose expression was generally reserved, and often hooded.

 The close-up on the left appears to be the real Elie Wiesel in France later in 1945.
 He would be 17 or almost 17 years old in this picture.
 Notice the non-receding, youthful hairline with a very long front lock hanging to the side, and the straight nose .

-This close-up image is from the photograph below, which is found at the USHMM Survivor Resource Center with the caption given below. (click here or on lower pic for an undistorted image)
+This close-up image is from the photograph below, which is found at the USHMM Survivor Resource Center with the caption given below. (click here or on lower pic for an undistorted, larger image)